The keys to structured reporting integration

 To make this transition, solution engineers must understand the needs of these professionals and the efficiency of their systems and provide both short-term and long-term professional benefits.
 Our four panelists weighed in on three keys to integrating structured reporting within radiology.

-Health professionals-specific reports and templates
+Health professional-specific reports and templates

 What scanning technology is being utilized?
 What are you scanning?
 Why are you scanning it, and what are you looking for?
 Who will receive the report, and for what purposes?
 These questions are all important aspects that must be considered and adapted if a structured reporting template is to provide value for the radiologists.